EyasuTeshome/shifttracker/job-search/update-your-job-searching-plan-and-set-SMART-goals.md

 ### Why is important to update your job searching plan?

 You are now starting a challenging endeavor: getting that amazing job as a software developer.
 As you you have seen and experienced, breaking down a complex goal into small attainable ones gives us direction and helps us stay organized.
 We can track our achievements over time and re-direct our efforts if necessary.
-So, since you will now be job searching intensively, it’s a good idea to you look again at the job search plan that you created during the core program and make any necessary adjustments.
+So, since you will now be job searching intensively, it’s a good idea for you to take another look at the job search plan that you created during the core program and make any necessary adjustments.

 ### Refresher on setting job searching SMART goals

 The Microverse curriculum shows you the four core areas where you have to work:
-- sending job applications,
+- sending job applications
-- preparing for interviews (or participate in them),
+- preparing for interviews (or participate in them)
-- strengthening your technical skills and working on side projects, and
+- strengthening your technical skills and working on side projects
-- networking.
+- networking
-Yet, there is room for you to decide how much time and effort you invest in each activity daily, and you can prioritize some tasks that align better to your specific situation and needs.
+Yet there is room for you to decide how much time and effort you invest in each activity daily, and you can prioritize some tasks that align better to your specific situation and needs.

 The SMART method is useful to plan how we will approach job searching and you have already practiced using it.
-Yet, if you need to refresh your memory, ; check the following resource.
+If you need to refresh your memory, check the following resource:

 - [Using the SMART method to create your job search plan](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/using-the-smart-method-to-create-your-job-search-plan.md).